Homme et Femme en technicentre Transilien

 Zero tolerance

-SNCF approaches this issue from a number of angles: compensation policy, recruitment, and efforts to fight sexist and sexual violence.
+SNCF approaches this issue from a number of angles: compensation policy, recruitment, careers and efforts to fight sexist and sexual violence.
 We have a zero-tolerance policy for sexist and sexual violence.
 Stopping sexism and sexual violence is everyone’s business: to prevent and eliminate objectionable behaviour, we all need to be able to identify it.
-This collective pledge is endorsed by the five CEOs and Managing Directors of SNCF Group companies in a short video.
+This collective pledge is endorsed by all the CEOs of SNCF Group companies in a short video.

 ‘Les Potentielles’: overcoming stereotypes